 - pain resulting from an injury

 Bellybutton pain is not serious most of the time.
 However, it can be in some cases.
-Determining the cause of abdominal pain can help a person manage it with appropriate treatments.
+Determining the cause can help a person manage it with appropriate treatments.

-Anyone experiencing painful or unusual bellybutton pain should bring it to their doctor’s attention.
+Anyone experiencing very painful or unusual bellybutton pain should discuss it with a doctor.

 There are many reasons a person can experience bellybutton pain.
 Some causes can be minor, including indigestion, constipation, and pregnancy.
 Others may be more serious, such as gallstones, appendicitis, or pancreatitis.

 Bellybutton pain can range in severity from mild to sharp.
 A person may feel it near the bellybutton, the upper or lower abdominal area, and possibly beyond, depending on the underlying cause of the pain.
-Anyone experiencing bellybutton pain should talk with their doctor to determine whether the cause is serious.
+Anyone experiencing bellybutton pain should talk with a doctor to determine the cause.